How can I learn about PMC’s course offerings?

-Our beautiful campus is spread over 55 acres of rolling hills and wooded grounds nestled within a quiet, affluent neighborhood in Chestnut Hill, Massachusetts.
+Our beautiful campus is spread about 50 acres of rolling hills and wooded grounds nestled within a quiet, affluent neighborhood in Chestnut Hill, Massachusetts.
 New England enjoys the four seasons of ever-changing scenery, temperature, and activities.
 Pine Manor College is five miles from the heart of Boston, two hours from New Hampshire and Vermont mountains, and three-and-a-half hours from New York City.

 How do I get to and from Boston?